TheAcharya/MarkerData-Website/docs/faq.md

 ![Unique Image Filename](assets/fcp_marker_collision_03.png)

-## What behavioural logic arise when Markers are situated within a Compound, Multicam and synchronised clips?
+## What happens when Markers are situated within a Compound, Multicam and synchronised clips?

 **Marker Data** is intentionally configured to disregard any markers outside the primary active timeline.
 This deliberate choice is particularly pertinent in scenarios involving Compound Clips, where the potential for numerous nested structures exists.
 Parsing markers within each nested Compound Clip could introduce undue complexity.

-Should a user wish to extract markers from within a Compound Clip, a straightforward approach involves double-clicking the specific Compound Clip and exporting its associated timeline.
+Should you wish to extract markers from within a Compound Clip, a straightforward approach involves double-clicking the specific Compound Clip and exporting its associated timeline.
 In doing so, any markers nested within that particular Compound Clip's timeline will be excluded from consideration by **Marker Data**.

-## What behavioural logic manifest in the event when Markers are intentionally obscured by trimmed clips?
+## What behavioural logic arise in the event when Markers are intentionally obscured by trimmed clips?

 ![Obscured Markers](assets/fcp-obscured-markers.gif)